Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 The programs I offer here are free and may be distributed by any

-me - I don't see how it could happen, but let me hope I will suddenly
+(except me - I don't see how it could happen, but let me hope I

-permitted only as long as the packages are not altered.
-Distribution of
+distribution is permitted only as long as the packages are not

 This software is provided as is.
 You download and run it at your own risks: I do not make any guarantee and I cannot be held responsible of any unpleasantness or disaster, in any field, which may befall you, your company or anybody in connection with this software.